-The current year impairment charge of £6,713k (2020: £18,333k) entirely relates to the impairment of the company's investment in Earth Rules Pty Limited to nil carrying value following the asset sale of that company's operating assets (Australia coffee business operating under MAP brand name) during the year.
+The current year impairment charge of £746k (2020: £6,713k) entirely relates to the impairment of the company's additional investment made in Earth Rules Pty Limited during the year to nil carrying value.
+This follows the asset sale of that company's operating assets (Australia coffee business operating under MAP brand name) during the prior year and the settlement of the remaining liabilities during this year.
 It is planned that Earth Rules Pty Limited will achieve dormant status as soon as possible and thereafter be wound up.